 I am from Canada and moving my family to Thailand for 1.5 yrs for hubby’s work.
-We have a 2 yr and a 2 month old boy.
+We have a 2 yr and a 2-month-old boy.
 I’m wondering what your thoughts are on living in a more rural area (40 mins out of Bangkok towards Pattaya) vs high rise in Bangkok.
-The rural area would be right beside a golf course undergoing full renovation, so acres of clearing land.
+The rural area would be right beside a golf course undergoing a full renovation, so acres of clearing land.
 It has an outdoor kitchen and 2 pools.

-Is this rural living safe for curious kids to explore.
-Do you think my 2 year old would be safe outside by himself when it comes to snakes?
+Is this rural living safe for curious kids to explore?
+Do you think my 2 years old would be safe outside by himself when it comes to snakes?

 Are my worries founded, in your opinion?

-We have the choice also to stay in nice high rise apartment with a rooftop pool in Bangkok.
-I don’t like cities but this might be safer for my boys safety.
+We have the choice also to stay in a nice high-rise apartment with a rooftop pool in Bangkok.
+I don’t like cities but this might be safer for my boy’s safety.